Top-Rated Commercial Trucking Accident Law Firm in Baton Rouge, LA

 Truck Manufacturer Manufacturers of tractor-trailers, tanker trucks, cars, and other motor vehicles can be held liable for producing or releasing products that have design or manufacturing defects.
 They can also be held responsible if they have withheld information from their consumers of parts about their functionality.
 Often, manufacturers fail to perform the proper tests on parts such as brakes or tires that play a large role in vehicle function and, therefore, safety.

 Trucking accidents may also be caused by the behavior of other motorists who fail to give commercial vehicles the space they need, following too closely, cutting in front of them, or otherwise engaging in dangerous behavior that increases the risk of a collision.
 Hazardous and poorly maintained roadways are another potential cause.
+Preventative measures such as infrastructural improvements, better signage, and educational campaigns aimed at both commercial and non-commercial drivers can greatly reduce these incidents.

 About Baton Rouge, LA